-Nonetheless, some species of spiders in California are medically significant, which you need to be aware of.
+Nonetheless, some spiders in Ventura County are dangerous, which you need to be aware of.
 The black widow is one such spider.
 Their venom is strong enough to cause symptoms that require medical attention.
 You can identify a female black widow spider by its shiny black body and reddish hourglass-like marking on the bottom of its abdomen.
 If you think you have black widow spiders on your property, it is best to contact a professional so they can quickly and safely remove them.

 Why do I have a spider problem?

 Unfortunately, our yards and homes provide spiders with perfect hunting grounds.
 Spiders will happily feed on insects that live outside in our yards and gardens but will also follow insects that have moved indoors into our homes.
-Once spiders are inside, if food and shelter are available, they often stay until either their food source runs out or until forced out.
+Once spiders are inside your home, if food and shelter are available, they often stay until either their food source runs out or until forced out.

 Having insects living inside or outside your home in large numbers means that you will likely have spiders lurking nearby to hunt those insects.
 Spiders act as natural pest control, but when they take over our homes or yards, they quickly wear out their welcome.

 Spiders will live in almost any environment indoors or outdoors that provides them with food, water, and shelter.
 Spiders live in large numbers all around us, but because they are naturally shy and reclusive, we are generally oblivious to their presence.
 When spiders decide to take over areas where we spend a lot of time, it is then that we take notice.